Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTT_messages.md

 ---

-    title: Transfer CFT messages: CFTT
+    title: "Transfer CFT messages: CFTT "
-    linkTitle: CFTT messages
+    linkTitle: "CFTT messages"
-    weight: 380
+    weight: 370

----
-This topic lists the CFTTxx (CFT xnnx) messages and provides the type, a description, consequence, and corrective actions when applicable.
+---This topic lists the CFTTxx (CFT xnnx) messages and provides the type, a description, consequence, and corrective actions when applicable.

 **Message format**